sim2real/sim2real.github.io/index.md

 Participants are invited to submit **extended abstracts (maximum 2 pages in length, excluding references)**.
 We encourage justified position papers (wrt. to the aforementioned debate points) but we allow other sim2real-related entries as long as they mention in the submission notes how they relate to one of the subjects (e.g. a work about a new visual grasping sim2real method might mention that it's ONLY reporting sim2sim performance since their simulation is sufficiently detailed).

-Accepted abstracts will be given the opportunity to record a short pitch video, and receive a poster presentation slot during the live Q&A session of the virtual workshop.
+Accepted abstracts will be given the opportunity to record a short pitch video, and receive an online Q&A slot during the live session of the virtual workshop.

 * Submissions must not exceed *2 pages in length, excluding references*.
 * Submissions must be in PDF following the IEEE style available from<br/>
   [https://www.ieee.org/conferences/publishing/templates.html](https://www.ieee.org/conferences/publishing/templates.html)
 * Submissions must include a short abstract.
 The *extended abstract* should go in the main section of the template and the *short abstract* in the abstract section.
+* Anonymous submissions are not required.

 **Submission website:** [https://cmt3.research.microsoft.com/SIMREALRM2020](https://cmt3.research.microsoft.com/SIMREALRM2020)